fables-tales/nemesis/spec.md

   be accessed they may access/modify information about that user so long as that user is not a blueshirt.
 * An authenticated user can administrate itself

+Users in the category of blueshirt-extra act like blueshirts, but have additional read access to some values.
+The details of this are deliberately not specified here as they may change as the requirements of the system's users change.

 ##GET /colleges